OpenMDAO/OpenMDAO-Framework/docs/user-guide/install.rst

 on your system.
 You can run these tests yourself to double check your installation.
 It takes only a couple of minutes to run them all.

-Type the following to run all tests.
+To run all tests, type the following:

 ::